 - Instead of jumping right to the solution, describe the context around the problem and seek to define the core goal and nuances of the problem.
 From there, suggest a few different strategies to maintain focus when coming up with solutions.
 Focusing on the problem will lay important groundwork to keep the team aligned throughout the design phase.
 If you start with a solution, different people will find different reasons for its validity and head off in different directions.
 The result will be misalignment within the team and ineffective decision making.
 A good question to hold in reserve when team members solution jump is to ask, “What problem does your solution solve?”
 To follow, print off a problem statement worksheet like this one to use in your next meeting.
 Your users may have many different problems that require many problem statements.
 That’s okay.
 The goal is to agree upon the problem and have a consistent way of talking about it.

 - (Users)_____________ need a way to _____________________(user need) because ________________ (insight).

 - After initial kick-off, allow team members autonomy to explore concepts and discover constraints.
 Consider pair design for collaborative ideation and quicker problem solving.
 Merge development and design insights to formalize requirements and constraints before the meat of the design work begins.

 - If your company users are similar to your target users, consider dogfooding.
 Internal feedback and testing will build a foundation of usability knowledge.
 If not, consider guerrilla research tactics or more formal tools such as product analytics, heat-mapping, unmoderated and moderated usability testing, and surveys.

 Check back next week for an in-depth look at 3M Healthcare’s design practice.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.